About the Sewing School

 Explain your take on hand sewing versus machine sewing…

 Domestic sewing, couture dressmaking and tailoring alike have always required skill in both hand and machine sewing techniques, so they are complementary approaches.
 What I enjoy about hand making garments is that it liberates me from being plugged into the sewing machine in a specific environment (the kitchen table, sewing room or studio).
 Hand sewing has the same benefits as knitting and crocheting— you can do it anywhere anytime, it doesn’t always require your full attention, you don’t need electricity to do it and it can be quite mediative (when things are going well!).
+I do all my machine sewing on a classic domestic Bernina Record sewing machine.

 How do you incorporate recycling, upcycling and material consciousness into your practice?